mas-bandwidth/gafferongames/content/post/reading_and_writing_packets.md

   }
 }</pre>

-The schema is quite big, but that's beside the point.
+This schema is quite big, but that's beside the point.
 It's sent only once, and now the client knows the set of classes in the game world and the number, name, type and range of properties per-class.

 With this knowledge we can make the rapidly sent portion of the world state much more compact: